neurologic/Comparative-Animal-Behavior/assessment-sum/assessment_components-observation-analysis.md

 :width: 600
 :::

 **Figure 1:** Results from one of Tinbergen and Perdeck's experiments on the begging behavior of herring gull chicks.
 Each of the three stimuli (models of a gull head) were presented to chicks.
 Tinbergen and Perdeck counted the number of pecks directed toward each stimulus during a 30 second period.
 They then calculated and reported the peck rate (purple).
-The stimulus on the left was the "standard" stimulus meant to mimick multiple features of the adult herring gull head.
-The standard stimulus served as the control stimulus in the experiment.
-Note that the peck rate reported for each experimental stimulus (middle and right columns) was *normalized* to the standard stimulus: the absolute peck rate for each experimental stimulus was divided by the absolute peck rate to the standard stimulus and then multiplied by 100.

-***Q1: What two features of the adult herring gull head are being dissociated (and therefore independently tested) in this experiment?***

-***Q2: What metric was used to quantify begging behavior in this experiment?***

-***Q3: Given the experiment and results described/depicted in Figure 1, answer the following:
-		- Which of the two stimulus features tested serves as the stronger sign stimulus for gull chick begging (refer to your answer to Q1 for the two stimulus features tested)?
-		- What evidence (data) support your interpretation?***

-***Q4: Predict the results of the same experiment if the chicks tested were more hungry.
-Concisely explain your reasoning.***

-## Section 2
+**Q: (4 points)** Would you conclude that a gull-shaped head is a sign stimulus for pecking FAPs?
+Answer *YES* or *NO*.
+Then support your conclusion with specific quantitative comparisons from the reported experimental results.

 :::{image} /images/stimulus-threshold-in-action.png
 :width: 700